cisco/cisco-network-puppet-module/README.md

 ```

 ##### `suppress_inactive`
 Advertises only active routes to peersy.
 Valid values are true, false, or 'default'.
+This property is not supported on IOS XR.

 ##### `table_map`
 Apply table-map to filter routes downloaded into URIB.
 Valid values are a string.

 ##### `table_map_filter`
 Filters routes rejected by the route map and does not download them to the RIB.
 Valid values are true, false, or 'default'.
+This property is not supported on IOS XR.

 --
 ### Type: cisco_bgp_neighbor